Rachoool/Tip-of-the-Tongue-Search/Meeting Minutes.md

 - Learn Pandas's syntax about DataFrame
 - Try to build index for dataset trec_tot_dev
 - Try to retrieval with method BM25
+### Discussions at the meeting:
+- Find a dataset about user's age and their comments
+### Objectives for this week:
+- Follow the guide on github to run the PAN16-Author-Profiling database through classifier and make sure getting similar results.